Albert Salopek, LAc ATC

 Albert Salopek has been working in Sports Medicine as a Certified Athletic Trainer for almost two decades.
 To compliment his deep understanding of Western Sports Medicine, Albert holds a Master’s Degree in Traditional Chinese Medicine and is a Licensed Acupuncturist.

 Albert has been an injury consultant to the Oakland Raiders since 2001.
 During practices, home games and on the road for away games, he is there to assist in the treatment, rehabilitation and recovery from injuries.
-Albert is also the Head Therapist for MMA Champion Gilbert Melendez and the El Niño Training Center, Team Woodenman Muay Thai and Skrap Pack fight team.
+Starting for the 2017-2018 season, Albert will also be assisting the Golden Sate Warriors Sports Medicine Staff.
+He will be giving acupuncture treatments on days after games and occasionally traveling with to provide treatments on the road.
+In addition, Albert is also the Head Therapist for MMA Champion Gilbert Melendez and the El Niño Training Center, Team Woodenman Muay Thai and Skrap Pack fight team.